Oppkey/quarto-blog/README.md

 Enabling the use of R in commercial environments, and fostering collaboration between companies investing in R.
 R Consortium committees are developing programs for R language certification and training, consulting, and employment.

-The mission of the R Consortium is formally defined in the [R Consortium bylaws](rc-docs/Bylaws-GU-Draft-7-9-2024.docx.pdf) and the [Infrastructure Steering Committee charter](rc-docs/ISC-Charter-08-11-23.pdf).
+The mission of the R Consortium is formally defined in the [R Consortium bylaws](rc-docs/Bylaws-GU-Draft-7-9-2024.docx.pdf) (PDF) and the [Infrastructure Steering Committee charter](rc-docs/ISC-Charter-08-11-23.pdf) (PDF).

 ## Main Links